erewok/talks/monads_for_fp_talk_2017/talk.md

 ```haskell
 square :: Double -> Double
 ```

-This function *cannot* operate on anything but the `Double` that is its first argument and it can do nothing outside of returning a `Double`.
-It cannot print to the screen.
-It cannot read a file or write a file.
-It can't talk to the internet.
-Every invocation with a particular argument will *always* return the same result.

 "A function can only read what is supplied to it in its arguments and the only way it can have an effect on the world is through the values it returns."
 (Dan Piponi, "You Could Have Invented Monads")